daily-gazette/gazjango/README.md

 Put the DB file into your local repository: `bzcat gazjango_2010-08-22_07-00.sql.bz2 | ./manage.py dbshell`

-(This should go away shortly, but run `bash ../migration.sh` to convert from the old DB format, which the website is running, to the new one.
-Choose "no" to deleting content types the first time it asks, then "yes" the second.)
+(This should go away shortly, but run `bash ../migration.sh` to convert from the old DB format, which the website is running, to the new one.)

 Get all of the uploaded media files off the website: `./sync_uploads.sh`